 If the tumor is resectable initially, surgery is the best option; As mostly these patients are chronic smokers and chest condition is poor surgery is done with minimally invasive approach; Minimally Invasive Radical Esophagectomy is done in which esophagus is mobilized by thoracoscopic approach and abdomen part is done laparoscopically

-Dr Amit Jain Is Best Surgical Oncologist for Esophagus Cancer Surgery
+Dr Amit Jain Is Best Cancer Specialist in Ghaziabad for Esophagus Cancer Surgery